libelle17/autofax/README.md

 You can call &rsquo;<b>./install.sh</b>&rsquo;, this should install &rsquo;make&rsquo;; otherwise, You also can call:
 <br>
-- if You want to have ensured the currentness of &rsquo;gcc6&rsquo; before compilation: <b><br>
+- if You want or have to have ensured the currentness of &rsquo;gcc6&rsquo; before compilation: <b><br>
 make <br>
 make</b> or for runtime optimizing <b>make optfast</b> or